ivydudzik/CSE160-asgn2/README.md

-# CSE160-asgn1
+# CSE160-asgn2 - "Blocky Animal"
-Paint program code completed by Ivy Dudzik as part of James Davis' CSE 160 class.
+"Blocky Animal" program code completed by Ivy Dudzik as part of James Davis' CSE 160 class.

 Ivy Dudzik
 ddudzik@ucsc.edu

 Notes to Grader:
-Try out the mirror mode!
-It works with all the brushes.
-Totoro code can be found in `TotoroSketch.js`
+Drive Bulbasaur into a frenzy by shift clicking on it!